Epilepsy

 Alzheimer's disease

-Strokes heart attacks and other oxygen-deprivation conditions
+Strokes, heart attacks, and other oxygen-deprivation conditions

 Brain bleeding or abnormal blood vessel formation (called arteriovenous malformations)